List of awards and nominations received by Twice

 In 2017 they released their debut studio album Twicetagram, which won Album Bonsang at the 32nd Golden Disc Awards, as well as four singles including "Knock Knock" and "Signal", which won Best Dance – Female at the 2017 Melon Music Awards and Best Dance Performance (Female Group) at the 2017 Mnet Asian Music Awards, respectively.
 Also in 2017, the group received a commendation awarded at the Korean Popular Culture and Arts Awards, hosted by the South Korean Ministry of Culture, Sports and Tourism, given to recognize individuals or groups for their contribution to popular culture in South Korea and abroad.
 In 2018, they released the successful singles "What Is Love?", "Dance the Night Away" and "Yes or Yes".
 At the 2018 Mnet Asian Music Awards, they won five awards including their second win for Best Female Group, while at the 2016 Gaon Chart Music Awards, "What Is Love?" won Song of the Year – April and "Dance the Night Away" won Song of the Year – July.

 In 2019 they released the singles "Fancy" and "Feel Special", the latter was their first number-one at the World Digital Songs chart.
 At the 2019 Mnet Asian Music Awards, "Fancy" won their third MAMA Award for Best Dance Performance (Female Group) while the EP Fancy You was nominated for Album of the Year.
 Their second studio album Eyes Wide Open was released in 2020.
 The same year they released the EP More & More which won Album Bonsang at the 35th Golden Disc Awards.
 The following year the single "Alcohol-Free" was released, the song was nominated for the MTV Video Music Award for Best K-Pop, being their first MTV VMA nomination.
 At the 2021 Mnet Asian Music Awards, the group won Best Female Group for the fourth time, being the girl group with most wins in the category.
-Their third studio album Formula of Love: O+T=＜3 was released in 2021, its lead single "Scientist" won Song of the Year – November at the 11th Gaon Chart Music Awards.
+Their third studio album Formula of Love: O+T=＜3 was released in 2021, its lead single "Scientist" won Artist of the Year – Digital Music (November) at the 11th Gaon Chart Music Awards.